reframe-hpc/reframe/docs/tutorial_tips_tricks.rst

 Debugging
 ---------

-ReFrame tests are Python classes inside Python source files, so the usual debugging techniques for Python apply, but the ReFrame frontend will filter some errors and stack traces by default in order to keep output clean.
+ReFrame tests are Python classes inside Python source files, so the usual debugging techniques for Python apply, but the ReFrame frontend will filter some errors and stack traces by default in order to keep the output clean.
 ReFrame test files are imported, so any error that appears during import time will cause the test loading process to fail and print a stack trace pointing to the offending line.
 In the following, we have inserted a small typo in the ``hello2.py`` tutorial example: